If the money in your bank account always seems to be low, you may need to review your personal finances on a more regular basis.

 And if you do your review in November or December, you can make some financial resolutions to keep you motivated through the new year.

-You also can examine if the way you’re managing your money suits your needs, or if it’s time to make some changes and perhaps update, consolidate, and automate some facets of your finances, or open new investment or banking accounts.
+It’s also wise to conduct an annual comprehensive review of your financial plan.
+This gives you a chance to examine if the way you’re managing your money suits your needs and goals, or if it’s time to make some changes and perhaps update, consolidate, and automate some facets of your finances, or open new investment or bank accounts.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.